 The significant lessons learnt from this study highlight the need for a staged or phased approach to evaluation of complex interventions in primary care.
-Campbell et al11 discuss the need for feasible and valid measures of outcomes to be determined and tested alongside development and understanding of complex interventions prior to conducting any rigorous and achievable research trials.
+Campbell et al discuss the need for feasible and valid measures of outcomes to be determined and tested alongside development and understanding of complex interventions prior to conducting any rigorous and achievable research trials.
 Our feasibility study attempted to do this, but understanding the context for the introduction of the intervention more thoroughly would have been beneficial.
 An exploratory qualitative study to understand implementation barriers and pitfalls could have assisted planning and managing the feasibility study.
 Towards the end of the study, in order to understand the barriers to implementation of the 'Flinders Method,' a survey of nurses who had completed 'Flinders training' was undertaken.
 This would have been beneficial earlier.
 The introduction of the intervention and strategies to minimise barriers and the research could then have gone hand in hand.

 A collaborative partnership between researchers and practice staff is essential for studies attempting to contribute to the clinical evidence base for general practice.
 This study highlighted the imperative of clinicians and researchers needing to work together if the evidence base for complex interventions is to be established.
-Practices need to remain engaged over considerable periods of time.5 participating in research.5 However, reimbursement for practices in this study was not an issue.
+Practices need to remain engaged over considerable periods of time.

+Unlike other reports, the incentives for practices in this study were accepted as being largely intrinsic.
+While funding can never be sufficient to be an incentive, it can reduce the cost of participating in research.
+However, reimbursement for practices in this study was not an issue.
 The professional development opportunity for the nurses was highly valued, both for the new initiative but also for the opportunity to develop research capacity.

-Unlike other reports, 4 the incentives for practices in this study were accepted as being largely intrinsic.
-While funding can never be sufficient to be an incentive, it can reduce the cost of